 In the case of the app being at the wrong level for a student you can either:

-- Wait for the app to adapt to the student’s ability again (this will take a little time)
+- Wait for the app to adapt to the student’s ability again (this will take a little time).

 - Recalibrate.
 This will remove the student’s work program and will require the student to redo their personalisation.
 They will also need to answer some questions for the app to relearn their strengths and weaknesses, but they will not lose any DoodleStars.

-Does it require a wifi connection?
+Does DoodleMaths require a WiFi connection?

 DoodleMaths can be used with or without a data connection, but if you are switching between multiple devices this works best with a connection.